Code-Institute-Submissions/Wbwren-waste-matters_MayResub/README.md

 * As a user, I want to learn about polystyrene recycling in an engaging manor.

-    * The interactive demo requires user engagement while displaying the information in a [clear manor](https://github.com/Wbwren/waste-matters/blob/master/assets/img/user-notification.png)
+    * The interactive demo requires user engagement while the website provides [key information](https://github.com/Wbwren/waste-matters/blob/master/assets/img/key-info.png)

 * As a user, I want my experience on the website to be enjoyable.